 Now that we’ve reviewed all the things you need to look for in a web design company, it’s time to talk price.

-Our average project, which includes web design, content, technical stuff, marketing, SEO and analytics typically starts at around $10,000 for an informational site.
+Our average project, which includes web design, content, technical stuff, marketing, SEO and analytics typically starts at between $5,000 and $10,000 for an informational site.
 Prices vary depending on your requirements and could be substantially higher, or in some cases lower.
 Ecommerce sites usually start at around $15,000.

 Of course you can find cheaper quotes from all sorts of places (remember the high school kid we talked about early), many of which are located in far off locations.
 If that’s the route you decide to take, God bless.